Malaysian MC Kerambit: Engineering, producing and rapping

 As a rapper, Chandran has released five solo albums, one group collaboration and two mixtapes.
 He has performed at shows in Los Angeles and his native Malaysia, and does much of his recording in Los Angeles and Cleveland, OH.
 He raps in both English and Bahasa Melayu.
 His topics vary from political upheaval and equality in Malaysia to grim street stories and his perspective of living in the U.S. His productions range from New York-influenced boom bap to techno, west coast funk and layered Malaysian movie samples.

 Biography

-Early life

-Shree Chandran was born the seventh of eight children in the Chandrasekeran family.
-The family lived in the Bangsar section of Kuala Lumpur, Malaysia.
-Chandran was born to an Indian father and Spanish-Portuguese-Filipino mother.
-His first foray into the rap world came in the mid-‘90s as the youngest member of the now-defunct Malaysian rap outfit, Da Joint.
-The five-man group also featured rapper and current Chandran affiliate R.E.Z.

-Da Joint rarely recorded, instead spending its time doing live performances, often interpolations of famous Hip hop songs by American artists like Wu-Tang Clan, Outkast, Onyx and Bone Thugs-n-Harmony.
-The group performed on most weekends from 1997-1999 at small and large clubs, as well as corporate shows for Citibank and Panasonic’s Technics DJ competition.

-As a teenager, Chandran juggled Da Joint with schoolwork, until he faced a suspension and eventual blacklisting from all Kuala Lumpur schools for fighting.
-He credits his Da Joint membership with keeping him out of even more trouble.

-Chandran’s family decided to move to the U.S. in 1999 for better business opportunities, and Shree was thrust into a foreign land with little knowledge of its customs and culture.
-His family moved to an eastern suburb of Cleveland.
-There, Chandran attended Orange High School for the 11th and 12th grades.
-He had temporarily halted his music career to adjust to teenage life in America.

 Early career

 Chandran credits several high school friends with encouraging him to get back into writing and eventually recording.
 He had never written his own material with Da Joint and had never been a soloist.

 Chandran knew English, but still spoke and rapped with a significant accent, not always fully understanding American idioms and figures of speech.
 Still, his first, full written rap in America was the song, “Demonic,” which described his own internal plight and depression over his move to the States, along with his determination to come out on top.
 Its opening line deemed life a “nightmare.”
 The song's chorus features a higher power speaking directly to Chandran and encouraging him to emerge from his funk: